An NYC Child Abuse Lawyer Discusses Child Abuse and Endangerment Charges

 What to Do if You Have Been Accused of Child Abuse

 Many people make the mistake of thinking that the best thing they can do is to cooperate.
 Unfortunately, this is not the case.
 Even if no charges have been filed and CPS is handling the matter, the investigators are not on your side and may use what you say against you as the case proceeds.
-Even seemingly harmless answers to innocuous questions can carry serious consequences in unexpected ways..
+Even seemingly harmless answers can carry serious consequences.
+If a detective contacts you, then criminal charges will likely follow, and you should contact an experienced criminal lawyer.
 Cody recommends that you avoid talking to investigators or the police as much as possible until you have spoken to an NYC child abuse lawyer.

 How an NYC Child Abuse Lawyer Can Help